-As for the mother rabbit, she didn’t seem to want to be close to her kittens, and just appeared once a day to feed them and a couple of other times to check on them, so she stayed in the part of the apartment where her cage is, and that’s always kept at a constant 70 degrees.
+As for the mother rabbit, she didn’t seem to want to be close to her kittens, and just appeared a couple of times a day to feed them and a few other times to check on them, so she stayed in the part of the apartment where her cage is, and that’s always kept at a constant 70 degrees.
 Cool enough for an adult rabbit.

 I caught them a couple of times with their heads pushed under the blankets happily sleeping and just their little butts stuck out, so they must have felt a little chill.

 Fans aren’t a good idea – I never use fans with my rabbits, whether they are newborn babies or adults.
-That’s because the air from the fan needs to be blowing on them to keep them cool, and my rabbits just don’t like that.
+That’s because the air from the fan needs to be blowing on them to keep them cool, and my rabbits hate how that feels.

-Plus, a blast of constant air trained onto a newborn baby can cause it to have eye or ear problems, and isn’t such a good idea.
+Plus, a blast of constant air trained onto a newborn baby that doesn’t move around can cause it to have eye or ear problems, and so isn’t such a good idea.

-When your baby rabbits’ fur appears – Newborn baby rabbits usually begin to develop hair around four or five days, and by the end of two weeks are usually quite well covered.
-That’s when I turned the air conditioner up a little, so the constant temperature was then running at 73 degrees.
+When your baby rabbits’ fur appears – Newborn baby rabbits usually begin to develop fur around four or five days, and by the end of two weeks are usually quite well covered.
+That’s when I turned the air conditioner down a little, so the constant temperature was then running at 77 degrees.